 Dubbed New Generation by their NY-based designers The Rockwell Group, and described in the hotel's literature as "an entire living experience", the recently restyled rooms and suites do their best to impress.
 'Crystal-ice' marble floors, wafting muslin curtains, and white-washed walls and beams create a clean and contemporary look, offset by bespoke walnut furniture and arty rosewood lattices.
 Wide, comfy beds, temperature control and sound insulation make them perfect for a post-party pass-out; outside the summer silly season, underfloor heating, iPod docks and flatscreen TVs keep you comfy.

-At the time of writing, the last "old-style" rooms were being redone - and about time.
-It's definitely worth requesting a new generation one - we loved the clean, minimalist look.
-But no amount of styling will hide the fact that the rooms are pretty small (20-27 sq.m), and the cheapest ones don't get the view (think of them as more of a crashpad, and spend your day by the pool).
+We loved the clean, minimalist look, but no amount of styling will hide the fact that the rooms are pretty small (20-27 sq.m), and the cheapest ones don't get the view (think of them as more of a crashpad, and spend your day by the pool).
 The suites are larger (40-60 sq.m), so if you can afford one then go for it.

 Several rooms have a single sofabed which can be used as an extra bed, but it will be too crowded for comfort - and the hotel itself recommends limiting occupancy to 2 per room/suite.